The Energy Industrial Complex is dead

 Because this time a combination of factors begs to differ from earlier swings to the bottom of the price barrel.

 Let’s look at the other downturns like – the one of the Eighties.
-We have seen all this – for the longest time, oil producing nations had gotten used the fact that the world was beating a path to their doors for getting their hands onto the black goo and some of those producers had it coming in splendid for such a long time that they grew abusive of it.
+We have seen all this – for the longest time, oil-producing nations had gotten used to the fact that the world was beating a path to their doors for getting their hands onto the black goo and some of those producers had it coming in splendid for such a long time that they grew abusive of it.

 So far, so bad.
 Just another swing in the eternal roller coaster of oil markets and prices.
 Not so fast.